Whowong/CHH/GitLab/README.md

 # Compete Hack Hours Demo: GitLab

+## Overview
+In this tutorial we will be going over at a high level the features within GitLab.
+You will use their planning tools to see how it maps to sprint planning, followed by checking in a sample application and building a pipeline by hand to build and deploy your application to Azure App Service.
+Lastly we will see some of the integrated features built into GitLab such as creating a Kubernetes cluster and leveraging their Auto DevOps capabilities.

 ## Prerequisites:
 -	Level 200 understanding of DevOps as a concept and GitHub
 -	Free GitLab Account.
 The free account credits will cover this exercise, assuming you clean-up.